thisdougb/thisdougb.github.io/_posts/2017-01-24-continuous-integration-with-ansible-jenkins-git.md

 To work well a CI workflow depends on people doing what they say they will do.
 DevOps people should be lazy (aka efficient), striving for the minimal effort that provides greatest gains.
 A workflow that is light and efficient, with repetitive boring tasks automated, has a good chance of success.
 Stand-ups become a vital hub, because there is a genuine need to communicate and coordinate code/feature/integration state.

 Begin with the basic components of your overall workflow (*code -> git repos -> testing -> prod*), with the expectation of moulding them as understanding develops.
 It’s all experience and learning, which feeds back into the design as an interative process.
 With open tools such as Git, Jenkins, etc, there is no definitely correct way to do things.

-This is not definitive in any way, nor is it intended to be 'best practice'.
-It is intended merely to expose some of the human aspects of continuous integration, and raise some points for consideration.

 Summary of desired workflow: